-The 2017 Economics and Math Preparatory 'Boot Camp' for incoming Public Policy Graduate Students will be held on Monday, September 11 until Friday, September 22 at 12pm.
-Location: Green Earth Sciences Building (GESB), Room 150
+The 2019 Economics and Math Preparatory 'Boot Camp' for incoming Public Policy Graduate Students will be held on Monday, September 9 until Friday, September 20, fro 9-4pm daily except for the final day which will end at 12pm.
+Location: Encina West Room 106

 The course will review/introduce students to mathematic and economic concepts that will be encountered frequently in first year MPP and MA core graduate courses.